rptcloud/ansible_training/lab07-roles.md

 Note that we changed the relative file path of the `index.html` file to the new `files` directory for the role.

 ### Step 7.2.5
-`Templates` are not part of this lab, and we will not be covering them just yet.
-Just know that we can create and apply specific kinds of templates to our roles using Jinja2.
-No file needs to be added here.

-### Step 7.2.6
 `Vars` are for variables.
 As you can see in our `tasks` step, we are still declaring our variables in our tasks.
 We will need to create a new file to contain our variables and their values:

 ```shell